Pylons/pylonsrtd/faq/pylonsproject.rst

 development on it to increase its flexibility and extendability didn't work out.
 Due to the use of `sub-classing
 <http://be.groovie.org/post/1347858988/why-extending-through-subclassing-a-frameworks>`_
-, attempts to re-factor or re-design the existing ``pylons`` core wasn't working out.
+, extensive and sometimes confusing use of Stacked Object Proxy globals, and configuration orgnaization issues, attempts to re-factor or re-design the existing ``pylons`` core wasn't working out.
+A re-write of most of this functionality would be required.

 Over the course of several months, several serious attempts were made to re-write sections of the ``pylons`` core.
 Progress went fairly well, but after